Mortgage With Family And Friends

 Can you get a joint mortgage with family and friends?

 Yes.
-It’s perfectly possible to get a mortgage with a friend or family member.
+Getting a mortgage with a friend or family member is perfectly possible.

-From a lender’s perspective, the process is very similar to a joint mortgage for a couple.
-The only real difference for them is the way in which they calculate borrowing power.
+From a lender’s perspective, the process is similar to a joint mortgage for a couple.
+The only real difference is how they calculate borrowing power.

 How would this work?